 The month of March heralds the coming of spring.
 And like the blooming flowers on the field, welcoming springtime should be very refreshing.

 Thus, a trip to Barcelona in March is one that you should take.
-Barcelona has many festivals, events, and attractions in March that will rejuvenate you.
-Read further as we talk about the energizing events, festivals, and attractions during your March stay in Barcelona.
+Barcelona has many festivals, events, and attractions during this month that will rejuvenate you.
+Read further as we talk about the energizing events, festivals, and attractions during your stay in Barcelona.

 - March & Barcelona: A Time For Relaxation and Renewal